 What are the main advantages of a travel stroller?

-Travel strollers offer several benefits, including lightweight design, compact folding for easy storage, and improved maneuverability in crowded spaces.
+These offer several benefits, including lightweight design, compact folding for easy storage, and improved maneuverability in crowded spaces.
 They’re typically easier to transport than regular strollers, making them ideal for air travel or navigating public transportation.

 At what age can my child use a travel stroller?